 Like Lee Cockerell, I also frequently watch great speakers and learn from them, and pick up material for speeches by exposing myself to new information and fresh points of view.

-Master business fundamentals – this is one area of knowledge that every leader and every aspiring leader needs to study.
-Even if your current responsibilities don’t include managing a budget or justifying of an operating statement to stakeholders, someday you probably will and whatever your position is now, understanding what makes businesses tick will make you a far better leader.
+This is one area of knowledge that every leader and every aspiring leader needs to study.
+Even if your current responsibilities don’t include managing a budget or justifying an operating statement to stakeholders, someday you will understand what makes businesses tick, and that will make you a far better leader.

 Again, don’t just stick within your own industry or business, see what other organisations and industries are doing and what you can learn to adopt and adapt.

 Lee told his managers to go to the best operations related to their areas of concern and look for better ways of doing things.
-Of course we can learn new ideas by reading magazines, going to industry conferences and events, and you absolutely should do those things as much as possible.
-There is however, no substitute for hands-on experience.
+Of course, we can learn new ideas by reading magazines, going to industry conferences and events, and you absolutely should do those things as much as possible.
+However, there is no substitute for hands-on experience.

 As Disney trains Cast Members to know the Guests so well, everyone is trained to expect this question and no-one laughs when it comes up.
 Instead, everyone will say something like: